rapidez/rapidez/README.md

 **Why headless and not a PWA?**

 > Do you really need a offline experience on your webshop?
-PWA makes things more complicated than necessary.
+PWA makes things more complicated then necessary.

 **Do I need to know Vue?**